bryanfisk/Project-2/README.md

 dog -> ogday

-If the word starts with a vowel, simply add “way” to the end of the word
+If the word starts with a vowel, simply add â€œwayâ€ to the end of the word

 apple -> appleway